-- 25.As shown in Figures 13 to 16 in Appendix 3, the short run default rates of rating categories A to B have been compared with the short run default rate benchmark values established in point (b) of Article 14 of the Implementing Regulation8. - 26.
+- 27. The short run default rates of rating categories A to B have been compared with the short run default rate benchmark values established in point (b) of Article 14 of the Implementing Regulation8. - 28.
 The objective is to assess, for each rating category, whether the short-run default rates have deviated from their corresponding benchmark values and whether any observed deviation has been caused by a weakening of the assessment standards.
-Therefore short run default rates experienced within a rating category have been confronted with the short run benchmarks "monitoring" and "trigger" levels specified in Annex I of the Implementing Regulation.
-The result of this comparison can be found in the third column of Figure 18 in Appendix 4. - 27.
+Therefore short run default rates experienced within a rating category have been confronted with the short run benchmarks "monitoring" and "trigger" levels specified in Annex I of the Implementing Regulation. - 29.
 The additional short-run default rates available after the mapping was produced do not breach neither the monitoring nor the trigger level, which confirms the existing mapping.